Death Becomes Beauty

 One month and one day after my mother passed away, we implanted the 13-year-old lone frozen embryo….
 We are now just passing the second trimester.
 We found out last night that we are indeed having a little girl.
 Her name will be June Lucette Cox, after my mother and Lindy.

 ‘Amazed and Thankful to Almighty God’ doesn’t even scratch the surface of how we are feeling right now!
 God is the supreme author of life’s story.
-No novelist to hold a pen could have written a more perfect story.
+No novelist to have ever held a pen could have written a more perfect story.

 “Lindy, there isn’t a day that goes by that I don’t, at some point, think of you.
 My life has now indeed come full circle because on October 7th, because of Julie’s selfless nature, pure heart, and a soul like none I have ever seen, I will fulfill your legacy.
 I will get to see a piece of you every day for the rest of my life.
 In October, the four loves of my life will converge into one destiny.
 Only the goodness of God could have arranged this.